Reiulf Ramstad Arkitekter: History

-Reiulf Ramstad Arkitekter has gained considerable attention after the 2012 completion of the Trollstigen National Tourist Route project, now one of Norway's most visited tourist destinations.
-Since then, it has won numerous awards and recognitions, including the Sundts premie (2009), Jacobprisen (23014), and no less than four nominations to the Mies van der Rohe Award.
+Reiulf Ramstad Arkitekter has gained considerable attention after the 2012 completion of the Trollstigen National Tourist Route project, now one of Norway’s most visited tourist destinations.
+Since then, RRA has won numerous awards and recognitions, including the 2012 Norwegian Concrete Award and two nominations for the Mies van der Rohe Award.
+Currently, the firm has 27 employees, including a permanent staff of graduate architects, one managing director, 2 administrative staff, and 2–4 permanent openings for architectural students.
+Reiulf Ramstad is RRA founder and Design Director, since January 2017 he his accompanied by 3 Associated Partners.